List of songs recorded by SB19

-The Filipino boy band SB19 have recorded material for one studio album and two extended plays (EPs).
-Besides their own discography, the boy band have also recorded songs with other artists and released recordings associated with various brand endorsements.
+The Filipino boy band SB19 has recorded material for two studio albums and three extended plays (EPs).
+Besides their own discography, the band has also recorded songs with other artists and released recordings associated with their various brand endorsements.
 The band leader, Pablo, is mainly involved in writing for their material, having contributed to lyrics and compositions for their major releases since their debut.

-The boy band was formed in 2016 by a South Korean talent agency, ShowBT Entertainment, and debuted in 2018 when they released their debut single, "Tilaluha", which received little success.
-The band pursued dance-pop sounds in their debut studio album, Get in the Zone, released in 2020.
+The band was formed in 2016 by a South Korean talent agency, ShowBT Entertainment, and debuted in 2018 when they released their debut single, "Tilaluha", which received little success.
+The group pursued dance-pop sounds in their debut studio album, Get in the Zone, released in 2020.
 Its single, "Go Up" (2019), went viral on YouTube, which brought them to mainstream success.
 They explored different musical styles, such as hip hop and EDM, for their first EP, Pagsibol, released in 2021.
 Pagsibol was solely written by Pablo, including its 2021 singles, "What?", "Mapa", and "Bazinga".
-The group continued with similar musical styles for their second EP, Pagtatag!
-(2023), which included the band's first charting single, "Gento" (2023).
-Apart from album releases, the boy band have released standalone singles "WYAT (Where You At)" (2022) and "Nyebe" (2022).
+The group continued with similar musical styles for their next few EPs, Pagtatag!
+(2023) and Simula at Wakas (2025), which included singles, "Gento" (2023) and "Dam" (2025).
+Apart from album releases, they have also released standalone singles "Ligaya" (2021), "WYAT (Where You At)" (2022), and "Nyebe" (2022).

-SB19 have recorded songs with other artists, releasing collaborations with Ben&Ben for "Mapa (Band Version)" (2021), with Bini for their rendition of the Itchyworms' "Kabataang Pinoy" (2022), with Jvke for the remix of "Golden Hour" (2023), with Ian Asher and Terry Zhong for "Moonlight" (2024), and with apl.de.ap for "Ready" (2024).
+SB19 has recorded songs with other artists, releasing collaborations with Ben&Ben for "Mapa (Band Version)" (2021), with Bini for their rendition of the Itchyworms' "Kabataang Pinoy" (2022), with Jvke for the remix of "Golden Hour" (2023), with Ian Asher and Terry Zhong for "Moonlight" (2024), with apl.de.ap for "Ready" (2024), and with Sarah Geronimo for "Umaaligid" (2025).
 For the film Love at First Stream (2021), they recorded its theme song, "No Stopping You" (2021).
 They also released their own renditions of the songs "Win Your Heart" (2022), the theme song to Binibining Pilipinas 2022, and Eraserheads' "Christmas Party" (2022).
-In addition to their own material, SB19 have featured in Ben&Ben's "Kapangyarihan", from the album Pebble House, Vol. 1: Kuwaderno (2021), and Ohwon Lee's "Love Yours" (2021).
+In addition to their own material, SB19 has featured in Ben&Ben's "Kapangyarihan", from the album Pebble House, Vol. 1: Kuwaderno (2021), and Ohwon Lee's "Love Yours" (2021).
 Multiple brands have collaborated with SB19 for various recordings, with some released to digital streaming platforms, including one co-written by Pablo, "The One" (2022), for Dunkin' Donuts.